runemadsen/Cakemix/README.md

 ### Introduction

 Cakemix is a simple way of storing data from ITP projects online, without needing to create a separate database for each project.
+It was written by Rune Madsen using CouchDB, with input from Chris Anderson, creator of CouchDB, and from Clay Shirky and Greg Borenstein.
+(More about CouchDB at http://couchDB.org)

 Cakemix is designed so that simple projects -- web forms, networked sensors, Processing sketches, whatever -- can easily write data to the web to be retrieved later.

 Cakemix lives at http://www.itpcakemix.com.
 It will accept and store data sent to it, and will return any data it has stored previously.
 Those are the only two operations: send data to cakemix; get data from cakemix.

 Cakemix provides no security -- no logins or credentials are needed to store or retrieve data, so don't store anything sensitive there.

+This is alpha software; if you would like to help, see What We Need, at the end of this document.

 ### Sending Data